 Your teaching philosophy should reflect your personal values and beliefs about teaching.
-It is a self-reflective statement that describes both what you believe and provides concrete examples of what you do in the classroom to support those beliefs.
-It is written in first person and should convey a professional image of your teaching.
-A well developed teaching philosophy will provide a way to purposefully assess your teaching approach and enable you to articulate your teaching beliefs and values to your students, your peers, and search or teaching award committees.
+It is a self-reflective statement that describes what you believe and provides concrete examples of what you do in the classroom to support those beliefs.
+It is written in the first person and should convey a professional image of your teaching.
+A well-developed teaching philosophy will provide a way to purposefully assess your teaching approach and enable you to articulate your teaching beliefs and values to your students, your peers, and search or teaching award committees.

-Most teaching philosophy statements are 1-4 pages long, and cover three core areas (objectives, methods, evaluation).
-They tend to be discipline specific and will have nuances that reflect that.
-A teaching philosophy is also a document in progress and it should change and evolve as your teaching experiences build.
+Most teaching philosophy statements are 1-4 pages long and cover three core areas (objectives, methods, evaluation).
+They tend to be discipline-specific and will have nuances that reflect that.
+A teaching philosophy is also a document in progress, and it should change and evolve as your teaching experiences build.

 What are your objectives as a teacher?